A-SunsetMkt-Forks/MiSide-Console-Unlocker/README.md

 5. [optional] if you want to change/add keybinds you can download keybinds.json file from here https://github.com/Rist8/MiSide-Console-Unlocker/releases/tag/Release-1.2.1

-5.1 then place it in the same directory as ConsoleUnlocker.dll and edit the values in it according to your preferences.
+6. [optional] then place it in the same directory as ConsoleUnlocker.dll and edit the values in it according to your preferences.

 -----